 "A personal relationship between us is inadvisable, Mac.
 The main reason is that you are an honest policeman, and I am a criminal.
 My actions have already endangered members of your family.

-“Tonight's expedition has risks, for sure, but I can control what happens tonight.
+“Tonight's expedition has risks, but I can control what happens tonight.
 I know that men find me attractive, Mac, but that doesn't change my reality.

 “I am a voiceless outcast, wounded, possibly beyond repair.
 You can't allow yourself to fall in love with me, Mac.
 It will only bring you and your family heartbreak."

 Mac became insistent.
-While he didn't use his command voice, he made sure that his tone was sharp enough to get her attention.
+While he didn't use his command voice, he ensured his tone was sharp enough to get her attention.

 "Angel, listen to me.
 You are not a voiceless outcast.
 Nor are you wounded beyond repair.
 On the contrary, you're a beautiful woman with a good heart, for whom life probably gave you a raw deal, not just from the Albanian mob but, I suspect, from all of us.
 We failed you.
 Well, it stops right here.

-I love lots of people.
-Mmy mother, father, sister and brother, their families, and people with whom I work.
+I love many people, including my mother, father, sister and brother, their families, and the people I work with.
 I will do anything to protect them.
 And, of course, I love you.
 I will do anything to protect you.
 If they ask me to arrest you, I will refuse that request, even if it means ending my career.
 I'm going to prove to you that you can trust me.
 Your safety is the most crucial thing in my life now, Angel."

 "Right now, I'd say I’m protecting you, Mac.
 Ah, we're almost there.
 Give me a second while I reprogram this Tesla."

 Angel typed rapidly into her smartphone as the vehicle stopped on West 65th Street.
 She commanded her door open, and they both got out onto the south sidewalk.
 There were very few cars and no visible pedestrians.
 Streetlights up ahead appeared to be out, so the district was unusually dark.
-The other side of the road was mostly shuttered businesses.
+On the other side of the road were mostly shuttered businesses.

 Angel led Mac south down an alley, and they made their way through a couple of companies until they reached a large, empty manufacturing company parking lot.
-At the rear perimeter of the parking lot there was a stack of oak pallets, about chest high.
+At the rear perimeter of the parking lot there was a stack of oak pallets about chest high.
 Mac and Angel got behind the pallets, out of sight.
 She extracted two pairs of night vision eyeglasses from her fanny pack.
 She turned on one unit and gave it to Mac.
-These devices were new on the market, sporting infra-red capability and image intensifiers.
-They let you see in the dark with the same capability that the Seal Teams had in their bulky night vision systems, albeit in standard eyeglasses format.
+These devices were new on the market, sporting infrared capability and image intensifiers.
+They let you see in the dark with the same capability that the Seal Teams had in their bulky night vision systems, albeit in standard eyeglasses.

 Mac looked at the two old brick buildings across the street with a sizable driveway between them.
 The building closest to 65th Street had a shipping dock.
 The building next to it had three large doors that could pass small trucks and step vans.
 Angel started typing into her smartphone.
 She turned off the sound and showed the screen to Mac.

-“The four-story brick building to your left (next to 65th Street) is the drug lab.
+“The drug lab is the four-story brick building to your left (next to 65th Street).
 The two-story brick building on your right is the shipping and receiving operation.
 A tunnel exists between the buildings to move the product to the shipping department, acting as a horizontal dumbwaiter, essentially a conveyor belt.
 Oh, look, a shipping door is lifting!”